CyberAnalystMH/Web_Server/README.md

 **Rules and Configs:**
 - 3 Dev Team collab, named: Luke, Nate, Lisa
 - They get a welcome.txt letting them know about updates and what not.
-- They're not allowed access to anything accept /collab folder
+- They're not allowed access to anything expect /collab folder
 - Luke is the only one allowed to rwx because he's the Dev Leader, the other two can only Read and Write

 <img width="768" height="67" alt="image" src="https://github.com/user-attachments/assets/e66c6b0a-0d6c-4b4e-a613-c95e5e381b64" />